Noah8863/Coffee-and-Book-Finder/README.md

 ✅ The main page of the application with allow a user to find a book & a unique coffee shop location.

-✅ When a book is searched the book will pull up from `Open Library`.
+✅ When a book is searched, the book will pull up from `Open Library`.

+✅ When a book is searched, a recommended coffee and food item will display.

+✅ When the "Find out more about this book" button is clicked, the `Open Library` will open in a new page about that book.

+✅ When a new book is searched, the button will refresh/clear and will open a new page about that book in `Open Library`.

-✅ When a location is given a list of coffee shops will pull up from `Google Geolocation`.
+✅ When a location is given, a list of coffee shops will pull up from `Google Geolocation`.

 ## Live URL
 https://Noah8863.github.io/Coffee-and-Book-Finder/